AnonMiraj/Scholarships-opportunities-CS/programs/Kemitraan_Negara_Berkembang_(KNB)_Scholarship.md

 ## Academic and Language Information

-- **Program Requirements**: GPA not specified, 6.0 IELTS minimum or 80 IBT TOEFL or 700 TOEIC; certificate must be obtained within the last 2 years.
+- **Program Requirements**: GPA not specified, 6.0 IELTS minimum or 80 IBT TOEFL or 700 TOEIC; certificate must be obtained within the last 2 years or participants from a university who are enrolled in programs in English.
 - **Studying Language**: Bahasa Indonesia / English (depends on the university and study field).
   - **Proficiency Required**: If English, then as stated above.
 If Bahasa, will have to learn it anyways.
   - **If Not Proficient**: None